msearle5/xygos/docs/customize.rst

   The weapon/armor has negative AC, to-hit or to-dam.

 average
-  The weapon/armor has no pluses no minuses.
-It is non-magical.
+  The weapon/armor has no pluses and no minuses.

 good
   The weapon/armor has positive AC, to-hit or to-dam.
-However it does not have any special abilities, brands, slays, stat-boosts, resistances
+However it does not have any special abilities, brands, slays, stat-boosts, resistances.

 non-artifact
   This setting only leaves artifacts unignored.